rootstrap/blog/content/django-vs-flask.md

 - Easy to integrate with other python libraries.

 ## Pitfalls
-- Since it's very lightweigth, while the framework itself doesn't need any special configuration, the used libraries often do require config.
+- Since it's very lightweight, while the framework itself doesn't need any special configuration, the used libraries often do require config.
 - You have to mix and match libraries to get the desired functionality.
 This also means that different parts of your project have different support from the community.
 - The lack of opinion can lead to complicated architectures, or to very big single file projects.